Wasserstein Conditional Independence Testing: Two-sample independence testing with the Wasserstein distance

 There is an extensive theory studying these \emph{transport maps} --- under what circumstances the infimum in the previous expression is attained, whether the map $T$ instantiating the infimum is unique, what regularity properties it possesses, and so on.
 This theoretical apparatus will not play a role in our arguments.
 However, there is one further feature of the $p$-Wasserstein distances that will be be very helpful for us, which is the following.
 Suppose that $x_{1},x_{2},\ldots$ are i.i.d. samples from $\mu$.
 Let $\mu_{n}:=\frac{1}{n}\sum_{i=1}^{n}\delta_{x_{i}}$ denote the $n$th \emph{empirical measure }for $\mu$.
 (Note that $\mu_{n}$ is random, but $\mu$ is fixed.)
 One variant of the law of large numbers (namely, the Glivenko-Cantelli theorem) states that $\mu_{n}$ converges to $\mu$ in distribution with probability 1; accordingly, $W_{p}(\mu_{n},\mu)\rightarrow0$ almost surely, when $p\in[1,\infty)$ (and, it turns out, when $p=\infty$ as well).
 In fact, $W_{p}(\mu_{n},\mu)$ possesses known sample complexity bounds: for instance, if the domain $U$ on which $\mu$ resides is compact, $d$-dimensional and Hausdorff regular, and (for instance) $\mu$ is absolutely continuous w.r.t. the volume measure on $U$, then for any $p\in[1,d/2)$ the $W_{p}$ sample complexity of $\mu$ is no worse than $O(n^{-1/d})$ \cite[Theorem 1 and Proposition 8]{weed2019sharp}

 {} (see also discussion in the introduction of \cite{ambrosio2019finer} or \cite{niles2019estimation} for a brief overview of similar results).
-Significant improvements on this bound are possible in special cases, for example if $\mu$ is actually supported on a lower-dimensional surface, or possesses smooth density, or satisfies one of an assortment of other regularity conditions (see e.g. \cite{bolley2007quantitative,weed2019sharp}).
+Significant improvements on this bound are possible in special cases, for example if $\mu$ is actually supported on a lower-dimensional surface \cite{weed2019sharp}.
 Note also that if $\mu\neq\nu$, then the convergence of $W_{p}(\mu_{n},\nu_{n})$ to $W_{p}(\mu,\nu)$ was recently shown to occur at a faster rate than $O(n^{-1/d})$ in general \cite{chizat2020faster,manole2021sharp}.

 Now let's return our focus to (two-sample) independence testing for $X$ and $Y$.

 Let's be slightly more explicit about what this test looks like.
 The null hypothesis $H_{0}$ will be that $X$ and $Y$ are indeed independent, so $\mathcal{L}_{(X,Y)}=\mathcal{L}_{X}\otimes\mathcal{L}_{Y}$.
 We first approximate both $\mathcal{L}_{(X,Y)}$ and $\mathcal{L}_{X}\otimes\mathcal{L}_{Y}$ with empirical measures based on samples, for instance